 For example, squoval nails refer to ovular mid-length beds with squared tips, while stiletto nails feature long, dagger-like points.
-And just in time for spooky season, coffin-shaped nails are here to be your edgy middle ground between the two.
+And then there are coffin-shaped nails, which are here to be your edgy middle ground between the two.

-If you can't quite picture what coffin nails look like, just imagine Kylie Jenner's go-to manicure.
+If you can't quite picture what coffin nails—also known as ballerina nails—look like, just imagine Kylie Jenner's go-to manicure.
 It's all about long, narrowed, flat-edge nails that offer more space to bring stellar nail art to life.
 Here, our favorite looks to use as a reference at your next appointment.